Serbia Double Taxation Avoidance Agreements

 If the treaties are elaborated under the OECD model, the tax information exchange between the countries is a mandatory requirement.
 Due to it, the foreign authorities have the right to ask for information related to the entities which request the exemptions to the foreign partner countries.

-The double tax conventions signed by Serbia
+The advantages of DTTs signed by Serbia

 The double tax conventions signed by Serbia provide several advantages for foreign companies established in this country.
 The one that needs to be mentioned refers to withholding taxes on dividends, royalties, and interests at low rates, such as:

 If you need more information about the avoidance of double taxation, you may contact our lawyers in Serbia.